Nancy Drew Mystery Stories: Applewood Books reprints

 Applewood Books began reprinting facsimile editions of the early Nancy Drew and Hardy Boys in 1991.
 The books feature the original dust jacket art, original illustrations (although not scattered through the text), original texts, and duplication binding of the early Nancy Drew format.
 Many of the volumes contain forewords from adult author fans of the series, such as Sara Paretsky.
 Applewood issued original series titles up to #21, The Secret in the Old Attic.
 Although Volumes 22 and 23, The Clue in the Crumbling Wall and The Mystery of the Tolling Bell, respectively, were featured in the 2006–2007 catalogue, these additional titles were not ultimately published as company representatives stated that sales of later volumes had tapered and plans to extend the line were discontinued in 2007.

-Literarture Nancy Drew Dust Jacket Collection reprints
+Literarture lithographs

-In late 2006, Literarture, licensed by publisher Simon and Schuster, began releasing prints of classic Nancy Drew dust jacket artwork by Russell Tandy, Bill Gillies and Rudy Nappi derived from pristine vintage art elements and, in some cases, following extensive research, the original paintings themselves.
-The jackets, issued as limited-edition offset lithographs, can either be framed or wrapped comfortably around most series book formats.
-The line was discontinued after many dust jackets were offered for sale.
+In late 2006, Literarture, licensed by Simon & Schuster, began releasing prints of classic Nancy Drew dust jacket artwork by Russell Tandy, Bill Gillies and Rudy Nappi derived from pristine vintage art elements and, in some cases, following extensive research, the original paintings themselves.
+The jackets were issued as limited-edition offset lithographs.

-Nancy Drew originals
+Grosset & Dunlap reissues

 In early 2007, Grosset and Dunlap began retailing special volumes of Nancy Drew mysteries with original artwork but revised content in different product assortments and packaging.